HTML local storage, better than cookies.

-With HTML5, web pages can store data locally within the user's browser.
+With local storage, web applications can store data locally within the user's browser.

-There are two new objects for storing data on the client:
+HTML local storage provides two objects for storing data on the client:

-Before using web storage, check browser support for localStorage and sessionStorage:
+Before using local storage, check browser support for localStorage and sessionStorage:

 The localStorage object stores the data with no expiration date.
 The data will not be deleted when the browser is closed, and will be available the next day, week, or year.

-Tip: Key/value pairs are always stored as strings.
-Remember to convert them to another format when needed.
+Note: Name/value pairs are always stored as strings.
+Remember to convert them to another format when needed!

 The following example counts the number of times a user has clicked a button.
 In this code the value string is converted to a number to be able to increase the counter:

 The sessionStorage object is equal to the localStorage object, except that it stores the data for only one session.
 The data is deleted when the user closes the browser window.